donuts-are-good/spood3/hybrid.md

 ### Lineage Display
 - Extend fighter metadata with ancestor IDs and the username of the owner of the permits used.
 - Templates show “Genome licensed to @username for Fighter A + Fighter B” (single owner because both permits must be in one inventory).
 - Maintain ancestry list to show hybrid trees on fighter pages for genetic ancestors and hybrid offspring.
-Use a directed acylic graph family tree or sankey.
+Located immediately under the “Genomic Sigils” card on `fighter.html`, using the **lineage3** text layout:
+  - Dark card matching existing theme (`background: #000000`, subtle glow, same border radius as other fighter cards)
+  - Header row with “Genome Lineage” title and a pill reading “Licensed by @username”
+  - Nested text tree (unordered list) showing:
+    - Ancestors as top-level list items (each fighter name links to `/fighter/{id}`)
+    - Beneath one ancestor, the hybrid fighter (name links to their page, styled with accent color)
+    - Under the hybrid, child fighters (descendants) with metadata lines (“Descendant · Bred … · Owned by @user”) where user handles link to `/user/@handle`
+  - Typography retains our high-contrast style (white text, accent pink for hybrids, muted gray metadata)
+  - The entire module fits within the column width so it aligns under the Genomic Sigils grid without requiring horizontal scroll.
+- Display idea (no new top-level nav):
+  1. `fighter.html` gets a “Genome Lineage” card under the existing Genomic Sigils grid: show parent avatars + names (clickable) as a sankey or dag chart to show lineage.

 ## Database Schema